WOLF Perspective. 25th April 2021

 As a child I observed my father buy, restore, enjoy, sell and then buy some more.
 Some cars were bought as classics, and others were just modern cars for daily use, but always was there a Mercedes, or two.

-Naturally I found a similar interest and was particularly enthusiastic about Mercedes Benz.
-With a passion that now spans across four decades I’ve been able to witness everyday cars mature into collectible classics.
+Naturally I found a similar interest with a passion that now spans across four decades, allowing me to witness everyday cars mature into collectible classics.
 My fascination is less about the value or rarity of a classic car, but more to do with how they make you feel.
-For lack of a better expression I call this feeling “Cool”, and it’s a phenomenon more commonly felt in classics that are well driven, rather than with those that live untouched in showrooms garage spaces.
+For lack of a better expression I call this feeling “Cool”, and it’s a phenomenon more commonly felt in classics that are well driven, rather than with those that live untouched in showroom garage spaces.

 Born with Mercedes.

 My focus is on Mercedes Benz cars, though some information could relate to other car brands.
 This article is not about identifying the next or most desirable classic Mercedes, but more about finding the right “Cool Classic Mercedes”.
 I’d like to be clear and upfront that I am not an absolute purist or expert.
 The information in this article is based upon my own experiences, information, research and has not been verified or approved by any other authority.
 I’ve written this primarily for my own clarity so it may not work for everyone.

 What is a Cool Classic?